Even the most experienced of people can experience job interview nerves.

 1. Remember that the hardest part is out of the way

 Take a moment to step back and think about where you already are.
 The hiring manager clearly likes the look of you based upon your CV and already thinks that you could potentially have what it takes to fill the role.
 Just view the interview as an extension of this and a further chance for you to impress.
 Use the opportunity to build upon your existing points and mention all the things that you wanted to say but might not have been able to fit on your CV.
 There’s bound to be a lot.

 2. Do your research

 The best way to feel confident about a job interview is to be prepared.
-In some ways, the nerves felt before a job interview can be compared to those before taking a test.
+In some ways, job interview nerves can be compared to those before taking a test.
 However, you wouldn’t dream of walking into an exam having done no revision.
 By doing a wide amount of research prior to the interview you can not only help yourself feel prepared for any questions to come, but also impress the employer with your enthusiasm and knowledge for the role and company.

 3. Relieve any aspects of doubt

 Rather than spending the morning of the interview fretting over little details such as the company location, timings, or missing information, contact the HR team or person you’re being interviewed by beforehand to get any queries answered.
 This will help clear any unnecessary doubt from your mind and prevent any unexpected problems on the day.

 4. Take 5

 Arrive to your interview 10 minutes early and take a few minutes to just sit and compose yourself.
 Don’t go crazy trying to work out what questions you will be asked or think about ideas for new things to say, if (as noted in point 2) you have done enough research, you will be more than prepared.